techidaily/site-win11/source/_posts/mastery-setting-updeactivating-metric-tracker-in-win11.md

 ## 2\.
 Enable or Disable Wi-Fi Metered Connections via the Command Prompt

- If you're a power user who prefers to make system changes with a command-line tool, you can use the[Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) to enable or disable metered connection for a Wi-Fi network on Windows.
+ If you're a power user who prefers to make system changes with a command-line tool, you can use the [Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) to enable or disable metered connection for a Wi-Fi network on Windows.
 Here's how you can go about it.

 1. Right-click the**Start icon** or use the**Win + X** keyboard shortcut to open the Power User menu.
 2. Select**Terminal (Admin)** from the list.